 The author's alcohol and drug abuse, significant even before the trip, became rampant after his return.
 His drunken ravings about monsters lurking in the jungle became something of a legend in his Alabama town.
 Police reports said Whitehead's longtime neglect of his young wife devolved into full-blown domestic abuse.
-His refusal of marital favors, his screaming fits, and his outright abuse were enough for his wife to obtain a divorce in 1970.
+His wife obtained a divorce in 1970, citing screaming fits, physical abuse, and lack of intimacy.